 - Health and Wellness, including programs that raise awareness about healthy lifestyles through education and prevention; programs that support reproductive health and prevent teen pregnancies; and programs that help women and girls address depression and other mental health issues.

-Qualified 501(c)(3) nonprofit organizations should apply for a grant online from Oct.
-15 - Nov.
-15, 2019.
+Qualified 501(c)(3) nonprofit organizations should apply for a grant online within the application deadline of Oct.
+1 - Nov.
+1, 2021.
 A link to the grant application is available at www.akroncf.org/applyWEF.

 A committee of Women’s Endowment Fund advisory board members, donors and community leaders will review the grant requests.
 The committee may require a site visit or in-person applicant interview during the grantmaking process.